 If the IPv6 feature is disabled on your computer, then the issue can occur.
 To enable the same,

-- Open the “network” settings from either the start menu or if start menu doesn’t work then from the bottom right of your screen.
+- Open the “network” settings from either the start menu or, if the start menu doesn’t work then from the bottom right of your screen.

 Make sure your Clock is set Right.